- Apply for Aid

 2. Upon admission to a specific program, you will be contacted by the OSU Office of Financial Aid and Scholarships via e-mail with instructions on declaring your home school.
 If you have not received this email, you can also check your Student Online Services account for unsatisfied financial aid requirements for further information.

-PLEASE NOTE: You will receive all your financial aid through your home school.
+PLEASE NOTE: You will be required to declare a home school if you apply to the Degree Partnership Program before your financial aid can disburse.
+You will receive all your financial aid through your home school.
 If your financial award is greater than your home school costs, you will receive a financial aid refund check.
 You would then take your refund and use it to pay your bill at your partner school.

 For information on financial aid for specific degree partnership programs, please use the links below: